Sweden Democrats: Other regions

 In 2011, SD was the only Swedish political party to vote against Swedish involvement in the 2011 military intervention in Libya.
 SD also supports the creation of an independent Kurdish state and for the Armenian genocide to be formally recognised by the international community.
+In 2019, SD-member Björn Söder received the Mkhitar Gosh Medal by President Armen Sarksyan and Markus Wiechel received the Medal of Honour of the National Assembly of Armenia.
+These were the first Sweden Democrats to receive international awards for their political engagement.
 Since 2022, the SD has participated in bipartisan efforts to give more diplomatic recognition to Taiwan, and supported a motion in the Riksdag to change the name of Sweden's representative office in Taiwan to "House of Sweden".
 SD politician Markus Wiechel said the name change denotes that Sweden should treat Taiwan as a nation rather than a disputed territory or a province of China.
 Wiechel also proposed giving military support to Taiwan and said SD sees Taiwan as an independent state.
+Three SD-members of Parliament (Markus Wiechel, Björn Söder and Nima Gholam Ali Pour) received "Certificate of Appreciation", an award from Taipei Mission in Sweden because of their commitment to strengthen Swedish-Taiwanese relations.
 SD politician and MEP Charlie Weimers also enhanced Taiwan-EU relations through his motion, which got approval in the European Parliament on closer cooperation between Taiwan and EU.